Hard Drives

 Don't get caught by the 10000RPM argument.
 Because they are probably 'Mil Spec', 10000RPM drives are expensive and almost always SATA I. A 7200RPM SATA II HDD has a much faster throughput than a 10000RPM SATA I.

-Always go for the largest cache that you can afford, this really does help with data speed.
+Hard drives come with fixed memory caches which helps to speed up data transfer.
+Always go for the largest cache that you can afford, this really does help with data transfer speed.

 It's also worth remembering that you may well be going to install your PC inside a console and the last thing that you want is to have to do is to scrabble around in the back of the console trying to get the side off your PC because a HDD data cable came loose.
 It's my opinion that the current design of SATA data cable is an abomination!
 Remember, organs can produce a lot of bass which will rattle things loose given the chance, so to prevent future problems buy the cables that have a small metal clip to hold them firmly in place.
 They may cost slightly more than a standard one, but it's a wise investment, but of course if your cables never shake loose, you'll never know, will you?!!
 You will however have the satisfaction of knowing that you won't be embarassed in the middle of a concert by a SATA cable breakdown.